xp4xbox/Batch-Farm-Simulator/README.md

 INSTALATION INSTRUCTIONS:

 1. Restore default buffer size and window size for cmd if changed.
-2. Run Farm.bat anywere you want (it is a 100% portable application although the save file will be placed on the users userprofile directory ex. c:\users\xp4xbox)
+2. Run Farm.bat anywere you want (it is a 100% portable application although the save file will be placed in the user's userprofile directory ex. c:\users\xp4xbox)